open-ephys/gui-docs/source/User-Manual/Plugins/Onix-Source.rst

 selected.
 If two (or more) electrodes are selected that share a channel value, the highest indexed electrode is the only one that will be enabled.

-Probe Viewer
+Probe Map
 ^^^^^^^^^^^^^^^^^^^^^

-The probe viewer will show the probe layout, with the shank(s) drawn and the electrodes displayed as squares.
+The Probe Map will show the probe layout, with the shank(s) drawn and the electrodes displayed as squares.
 Each electrode can be selected by clicking on it, or clicking and dragging to select multiple electrodes.
 The selected electrodes will be highlighted, and can be enabled by clicking the "Select" button under the *Electrodes* label to the right of the probe viewer.
 There are also